Premature labour (or preterm labour) is labour that starts before 37 weeks.

 One in 16 women will have a preterm birth.
 Over 4,500 babies are born prematurely in Ireland every year.

-Immediate action required: Go to your nearest maternity unit immediately if you have:
+Emergency action required: Go to your nearest maternity unit immediately if you have:

 - a gush of fluid from your vagina or fluid leaking from your vagina